tangollama/cis411_lab2/tutorial/Docker_Installation_Win10_Home.md

 1. If you haven't already, download the Docker [installer](https://www.docker.com/products/docker-desktop)
 1. Run the installer as you would any other installer
    * The default settings are fine
-   * If you encounter any errors that reference "Hyper-V" or "Container" as missing, you might have missed something in Step 1.
+   * If you encounter any errors that reference "Hyper-V" or "Containers" as missing, you might have missed something in Step 1.
 Go back and check.
    * If you encounter any errors that reference how you need Windows Pro, you might have missed something in Step 2.
 Go back and check.
 1. The installer will notify you when it has installed successfully
    * You are almost done!